deeepzz/spotify-trends-analysis/README.md

 Click the Analyze Playlist button.
 View insights on tempo, danceability, and genre diversity.
 Explore song recommendations based on playlist trends.

-This project is licensed under the AGPL-3.0 License.